The Butterflies of Nottinghamshire

 Red Admiral Like the Peacock, this species too is very distinctive, quite common and enjoys late autumn sunshine well into October.
 It was once considered unable to survive our winters but is now one of the most likely butterflies to be seen flying on mild winter days.
 There was one flying in my garden on the shortest day of 2011!
 3rd January.

-Ringlet This species can be passed off as the more frequent Meadow Brown but lacks the orangey brown flush and of course has a series of rings near the wing tips, though these can be quite indistinct.
-It’s less likely to be found in gardens but Cotgrave Forest is a good place for them.
+Ringlet Early in the season, Ringlets look black but they bleach in the sun and by August can resemble the more frequent Meadow Brown.
+They are less likely to be found in gardens and Cotgrave Forest is a good place for them.
 They are not usually on the wing until July.
 8th June.

 Silver-washed Fritillary Formerly present, according to Carr, quite widely in the first decade of the 20th century.
 Locations given are Rowhoe Wood (Widmerpool), Owthorpe and Bunny Woods, woods about West Leake and Gotham and Plumtree.
 The species was already in decline by then with the reduction of coppicing being blamed.
 In late July and August 2013 several sightings of this species were reported in Rushcliffe with at least 2 separate reports from Cotgrave village.
 There were two on Creeping Thistles in Cotgrave Forest on 31st July 2015 (along with several White-letter Hairstreaks).
 12th June.